Oafish1/JAMIE/README.md

 This library houses `JAMIE` along with several utility functions that aid in the evaluation of multi-modal integration and imputation techniques.
 Paper figures are generated in `examples/notebooks` and source data can be found in `examples/data`.

 ## Installation Instructions
-First, clone and enter the repository
+First, clone and navigate to the repository
 ```bash
 git clone <JAMIE-github-link>
 cd JAMIE